Microsoft Teams

 • MS Teams channel integration is not available for Druid on-premise deployments.

-This section describes how to integrate Druid bots with MS Teams using the Developer Portal.
+This section describes how to deploy AI Agents in a team with MS Teams using the Developer Portal.
 For information on other options you’ve got for MS Teams integration, see Microsoft documentation.

-1. Log in to the Druid Portal and select your bot.
+1. Log in to the Druid Portal and select your AI Agent.

 2. Click the Channels tab.